Knowledge Base

 Tokenization

-Tokenization is a security technology used in banking and payments to protect sensitive data by replacing it with a unique, non-sensitive equivalent known as a token.
+Tokenization is a security technology commonly applied to card payments and stored payment data.
+It's used in banking and payments to protect sensitive data by replacing it with a unique, non-sensitive equivalent known as a token.
 The token acts as a reference to the original data but has no exploitable value if intercepted.
 The actual data is securely stored in a token vault or encryption system, ensuring it remains protected from fraud and breaches.

 -